 - Paraphrase the belief you observed: I hear you believe that a degree is necessary to be successful

-- Identify the sources: Where does this believe come from?
+- Identify the sources: Where does this belief come from?

-- Challenge the belief: What are some exceptions from this rule?
+- Challenge the belief: What are some exceptions to this rule?

 - Check assumptions: What are some assumptions in this belief?